dona126/dona126/README.md

 ## Hi all 👋😄

 I am Dona Maria Sunny.
-Software Quality Engineer with hands-on experience in manual testing and focused training in automation.
-During this time, I have built a solid foundation in software testing practices and developed strong skills in designing and implementing test automation frameworks using Java, Selenium WebDriver, Rest Assured, TestNG, and Maven.

-I am also learning data science to extend my QA capabilities into data-centric applications.
-It’s an area I am excited to grow in as more systems rely on data and intelligent models.
+QA Engineer with 3 years of experience in manual and automation testing across mobile and web applications.
+Skilled in Java, Selenium WebDriver, TestNG, and SQL.
+Experienced in Agile environments with a strong focus on test case design, defect management, and building scalable automation frameworks.
+Currently exploring data science tools to enhance data-driven testing.

 Key Skills:
 1. Java, TestNG for test scripting and framework development